sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

     private func setupProfileHeader() {

-        // first format the birthday of the customer as we want to display that date in the Profile Header let dateOfBirth = customer.dateOfBirth?.utc()
+        // first format the birthday of the customer as you want to display that date in the Profile Header let dateOfBirth = customer.dateOfBirth?.utc()
         let formatter = DateFormatter()
         formatter.dateStyle = .medium